 On Friday 13th July, the Court of Appeal gave its judgment in Mencap v Tomlinson-Blake.
 Overruling the decision of the Employment Appeals more…

+As an employer, there may come a point when you need to take disciplinary action against an employee.
 This can be for minor issues, such as occasional lateness.
 Or it might be for more serious offences, such as workplace harassment or intimidation, unauthorised absence or gross misconduct.

 Regardless of the seriousness of any transgression, it’s important that you follow correct disciplinary processes.
 Having written rules and procedures in place and ensuring that these are properly communicated to staff can help protect your business against legal action by a disgruntled employee.